 Dear RHESSI Collaborators,

-The current level of solar activity is moderate.
-A new
+The level of solar activity is low.
+NOAA region 11944 continues to

-M-class activity is possible, with a chance for a high
+is expected over the following 24 hours, with a chance for a flare

 See http://www.SolarMonitor.org for images and